typoes/harry-potter-gen-z/book_1/chapter_1.md

 "Nope - house was almost destroyed, but I got him out all right before the Muggles started swarmin' around.
 He took a napper as we was flyin' over Bristol."

-Dumbledore and Professor McGonagall bent forward over the bundle of blankets.
+Dumbledore and Prof McG bent forward over the bundle of blankets.
 Inside, just visible, was the babin, sleepin.
-Under a tuft of jet-black hair over his forehead they could see a curiously shaped cut, like a bolt of lightning.
+Under a tuft of jet-black hair over his forehead they could see a sus af cut, shaped like a bolt of lightning.

-"Is that where-?" whispered Professor McGonagall.
+"Is that where-?" whispered Prof McG.

 "Bet," said Dumbledore.
 "He'll have that scar forever."